qwiglydee/otree-advanced-demos/README.md

 - nice progress bar created with the micro-framework
 - some style enhancements
+- smooth trial transitions
-- apps do not reveal cirrect/best answers on pages making them cheater-proof
+- apps do not reveal correct/best answers on pages making them cheater-proof
+- some apps communicate responses to server in real time

 # Apps